harlo/harlo.github.io/_posts/2014-05-07-web-repositories-with-git-annex.markdown

 addurl a_file.txt ok
 {% endhighlight %}

+For the method I've come up with, I add the `--relaxed` flag to the addurl call.
+This ensure's the url will be added as long as my web server returns a successful code.

 When you run this command, git annex will hit the URL you specified with a HEAD request (rather than a GET, PUT, or POST request).
 For this command to work, your web server must return a 200 response code on success or 405 if the file cannot be accessed.
 So, let's first update our server code to handle HEAD requests for a file; returning success if the requested file is in our git annex.

 Now, whenever we hit our URL, the web server will: